TerraFirmaCraft/Documentation/1.20.x/worldgen/carvers.md

 *[Vanilla Reference for Carvers](https://minecraft.wiki/w/Carver_definition)*

-TFC adds two variants on vanilla carvers, which are modified to be able to both carve, and replace TFC rock blocks.
-These blocks are defined in the [dimension](../dimension/) settings.
+TFC adds two variants on vanilla carvers, which are modified to work better within a TFC world type:

-TFC adds the following carver types:

 **Carvers**: